DannyChee1/qwen2.5-7b-benchmark/README.md

 **SLO**: p95 TTFT <= 500 ms, p95 TPOT <= 50 ms, and every request completes.

 **Method.** Requests arrive as a Poisson process at a fixed rate R with no concurrency cap, 180 s per point.
-Arrivals do not wait for the server, which makes this the only load pattern that measures the tail honestly.

 | R req/s | served req/s | TTFT p95 | TPOT p95 | SLO |
 |---|---|---|---|---|